 As a fan of the Little House series, it was fun to re-read the Ingalls’ adventures from a different perspective, but I was not expecting to find so many moving reflections on womanhood, motherhood, marriage, change and the seasons.
 I kept flipping back to the end pages to write quotes to remember and think on later.

 Caroline is a great addition to any Little House collection but will stand alone with its lovely writing and engaging story.
+(Please note: some scenes in this book make it appropriate for older/married readers.)

 A Wilder Rose by Susan Wittig Albert